Chart Color Schemes

 Montmorency - Briar Hill's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Montmorency - Briar Hill residents have relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.
+Health data shows Montmorency - Briar Hill residents have relatively positive health outcomes.

+Common health conditions are seen at a fairly standard level across both younger and older age groups.
 Approximately 59% of the total population (10,120 people) has private health cover, which is exceptionally high.
-The most prevalent medical conditions are arthritis and asthma, affecting 8.4 and 8.0% of residents respectively.
-68.1% of residents declare themselves completely free from medical ailments, compared to 69.3% across Greater Melbourne.
-22.0% of residents are aged 65 and over (3,755 people), higher than the 19.8% in Greater Melbourne.
+The most common medical conditions are arthritis and asthma, affecting 8.4% and 8.0% of residents respectively.
+A total of 68.1% of residents declare they are completely clear of medical ailments, compared to 69.3% across Greater Melbourne.
+The area has 22.0% of residents aged 65 and over (3,755 people), higher than the 19.8% in Greater Melbourne.
 Health outcomes among seniors are above average, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health